takaebato/rack-dev_insight/README.md

     - Queries grouped by normalized statement, with total query count and duration
     - All queries, with duration and backtrace
   - HTTP request / response
-    - Request headers
-    - Request body
+    - Request headers and body
-    - Response headers
-    - Response body
+    - Response headers and body
     - Duration
     - Backtrace